grdashark/BLEShark/README.md

   <li>🛜 <strong>Handshake Capture</strong>: Save handshakes onto a PCAP file to crack Wi-Fi passwords</li>
   <li>🎮 <strong>Games</strong>: Games, like DOOM, T-rex game (no internet game), flappy bird, ect...</li>
   <li>😈 <strong>BadUSB</strong>: Run custom BadUSB scripts, with through the air additions (not guarenteed).</li>
+  <li>🛜 <strong>Evil Portal Cred Detector</strong>: When you connect your BLEShark to a hotspot or a Wi-Fi network, The Evil Portal will check if the creds are valid as the user is typing it in.</li>
+  <li>🦺 <strong>Emergency Mode</strong>: Sets gaming menu as default menu.
+To unlock the real menu, open a game and press a combo of buttons (or pin).
+This is so if people ask "what is this device?" you can say "a mini gaming device".</li>
   <li>⛏️ <strong>Duino-Coin Mining</strong>: Mine Duino-Coin on your BLEShark.</li>
   <li>✅ <strong>Custom Apps</strong>: Create custom applications for BLEShark.</li>
   <li>🛍️ <strong>Store</strong>: Purchase your BLEShark on a store (Tindie or/and Shopify).</li>